nico989/huntressCTF2023/Forensics/Bad Memory/solution.md

 # Solution
 - Download the image.zip file.
-Remeber the flag needs to be formatted properly for this challenge.
+Remember the flag needs to be formatted properly for this challenge.
 - Unzip the file and get the memory dump.
 ```bash
 unzip image.zip